-A cookie is a small text file containing a character string that is sent to your computer when you visit a website.
+Cookies are small text file containing a string of characters that are sent to your computer when you visit a website.
 When you visit the same website again, the cookie will allow that website to recognize your browser.
 Cookies are useful because they allow a website to recognize a user's device.
 Cookies allow you to navigate between pages efficiently and remember your preferences.
-Cookies that are sent to your computer as part of our business will be processed in accordance with the principles of fairness, lawfulness, transparency and protection of your privacy and your rights.
-These cookies do not store any personal data; therefore, the cookies we use are not attributable to a specific person and therefore cannot be traced back to you.
+The cookies that will be sent to your computer as part of our business will be processed in accordance with the principles of correctness, lawfulness, transparency and the protection of your privacy and your rights.
+No personal data is saved in these cookies; therefore the cookies we use are not attributable to a particular person and therefore not attributable to you.

-This site uses technical cookies in accordance with art.
-122, paragraph 1, of Legislative Decree no. 196/2003.
-These cookies are of vital importance for the functioning of our website.
-Without them you would not be able to navigate within it and use some of its functions.
-We use session cookies (which are not permanently stored on the user's computer and disappear when the browser is closed) which are strictly limited to the transmission of session identifiers (consisting of random numbers generated by the server) necessary to allow safe and efficient navigation of the site.
-Essential cookies allow you to remember, from page to page of the booking process, the information you provide, or allow you to navigate according to a set of criteria selected to improve the service we want to offer you (such as memorizing your preferred language or products selected for purchase).
+This website uses technical cookies in accordance with Art.
+122 par.
+1 of the Italian legislative decree 196/2003.
+These cookies are essential for the correct functioning of the website.
+Without them you would not be able to browse through it and use some of its functions.
+We use session cookies (which are not stored permanently on the user's computer and disappear when the browser is closed) which are strictly limited to the transmission of session identifiers (consisting of random numbers generated by the server) necessary to allow browsing. secure and efficient site.
+Essential cookies allow you to remember, from one page to another of the booking process, the information you have provided, or allow you to browse according to a series of selected criteria to improve the service we want to offer you (such as, for example, saving your preferred language or the products selected for purchase).

-If you wish, you can allow, block or delete cookies installed on your computer by changing your browser settings.
-Below you will find the procedure depending on the type of browser you are using:
+If you wish, you can allow, block or delete the cookies installed on your computer by changing your browser settings.
+Below you will find the procedure depending on the type of browser you use:

 - Open Firefox

-- Press the "Alt" button on the keyboard
+2. Press the "Alt" button on your keyboard

-- On the toolbar at the top of your browser, select "Tools" and then "Options”.
+3. In the toolbar located at the top of the browser, select "Tools" and then "Options"

-- Go to "History Settings:" and then to "Use Custom Settings”.
+5. Go to "History Settings:" and then to "Use custom settings".
 Uncheck "Accept cookies from sites" and save your preferences.

 - Open Internet Explorer

-- Click on the "Tools" button and then on "Internet Options”.
+2. Click on the "Tools" button and then on "Internet Options"

-- Select the "Privacy" tab and move the slider to the level of privacy you wish to set (upwards to block all cookies or downwards to allow all cookies).
+3. Select the "Privacy" tab and move the slider to the level of privacy you want to set (up to block all cookies or down to allow them all)